amkumar645/COS316-Final-Project/README.md

 To setup:

-Create new python environment
+Optional: Create new python environment and cd into it pip install scapy
-pip install -r requirements.txt